 There's also no evidence coronavirus can be passed on to your baby in breast milk, so the benefits of breastfeeding and the protection it offers outweigh any risks.

 You can see the latest evidence about pregnancy and coronavirus on the Royal Australian and New Zealand College of Obstetricians and Gynaecologists website and the UK's Royal College of Obstetrics and Gynaecologists website.

 You will continue to have regular appointments while you're pregnant, but they might be done differently.
 For example:

 - Some of your appointments may be done over the phone or by video call.

-While these changes have been made to help keep everyone safe and stop the spread of coronavirus, we realise they may be disappointing for some women.
+While these changes have been made to help keep everyone safe, we realise they may be disappointing for some women.

 If you begin to feel unwell and have a fever, chills or sweats, a cough or sore throat, shortness of breath, runny nose, or loss of sense of smell or taste you should seek advice and get tested for coronavirus.